Program TypeProject Assistance

 - Be based in British Columbia and conduct ongoing public programming activity in B.C.

-- Compensate artists and arts and cultural professionals at industry standards and adhere to international intellectual property rights standards and cultural ownership protocols.
+- Compensate artists and arts professionals fairly in keeping with community contexts and industry standards within the field of practice, including adhering to international intellectual property rights standards and cultural ownership protocols.

-- Be a professional performing arts organization registered and in good standing as a non-profit society in the Province of British Columbia for at least one year.
+- Be a professional organization registered and in good standing as a non-profit society in the Province of British Columbia for at least one year.

 - Have operated and offered public programming for a minimum of one year as a non-profit society.